ProstakovAlexey/graph_bot/doc/index.rst

     3. Add section in `config.ini`.
     4. Run (restart) bot.

+Now you can use program `graph_check.py` for check bot.
 I made a demonstration project - fishing, you can see it in `graph`.
 If it is interesting for you - please help me.
 Now need javascript for site: small box for bot dialog.

 Index